openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### My Vehicle isn't found automatically!

 The Vehicle isn't recognized or a predefined Vehicle doesn't show the right properties?
-For this the *Discovery Fingerprint* is needed.
+For this the [Discovery Fingerprint](#bridge-channels) is needed.
-Short press on the Switch will force some logging entries which can be [normally found in your logs here](http://openhab:9001/)
+Short press on the Switch will force some logging entries which can be [normally found in the logs here](http://openhab:9001/)

 #### My Vehicle shows wrong data or data is missing!

-Now the *Vehicle Fingerprint* is needed.
+Now the [Vehicle Fingerprint](#troubleshooting) is needed.
 Proceed like before, shortly press the Switch and the log contains the data.

-Personal Data is eliminated from thes log entries so it should be possible to share them in public.
+Personal Data is eliminated from the log entries so it should be possible to share them in public.
 Data like

 * Dealer Properties